-Joining RSVP was sparked by an increasing desire to create change for the better.
+Joining AmeriCorps Seniors; RSVP program was sparked by an increasing desire to create change for the better.
 Kim retired after working 25 years as an optometrist.
 She thought she would be content with settling down, “digging in the dirt and baking cookies all day.”

 As it turned out, she wasn’t.